SORMAS-Foundation/SORMAS-Project/GUIDE_SORMAS2SORMAS_CERTIFICATE.md

 1. Run ``bash ./generate-cert.sh``
 2. If the ``SORMAS2SORMAS_DIR`` environment variable is not available, the script will search for ``/opt/sormas2sormas`` by default.
 If it is not found there, you will be prompted to provide the pat to the *sormas2sormas* directory.
-3. If the ``SORMAS_DOMAIN_DIR`` environment variable is not available, the script will search for ``/opt/domains/sormas`` by default.
+3. If the ``SORMAS_DOMAIN_DIR`` environment variable is not available, the script will search for ``/opt/domains/sormas`` by default.<br>
    If it is not found there, you will be prompted to provide the path to the *sormas domain directory*.
+   >If you don't have a local sormas installation, for example you are using the docker environment,
+   >you can specify any existing directory and after the script finishes you will find a ``sormas.properties`` file there
+   >that contains the necessary configuration that must be added to the ``sormas.properties`` file of your installation
-4. For the generation of the certificate, the following data is needed: an identifier of the *Organization*, the name of the *Organization*, the host name of the SORMAS server, the **https** port of the server, a password for the certificate key store and a password for the REST user to be used when sharing data through the REST api.
+4. For the generation of the certificate, the following data is needed: an identifier of the *Organization*, the name of the *Organization*, the host name of the SORMAS server, the **https** port of the server, a password for the certificate keystore and a password for the REST user to be used when sharing data through the REST api.
    These may be set in environment variables (recommended), or provided manually as the script executes.

     * the identifier of the *Organization* environment variable should be named ``SORMAS_ORG_ID``.